 Sexual harassment has a darker side that is not always so evident.
 More commonly, sexual harassment comes in the form of a hostile work environment, lost job opportunities or lower wages.
 It can take the form of a pinch at the water cooler, dirty jokes meant to embarrass a person or other inappropriate behavior of a sexual nature.
 Sexual harassment can take place over the course of many years and can be ignored repeatedly by management.

-If you are experiencing overt or subtle sexual harassment at your job, contact an attorney at VKV as soon as possible.
+If you are experiencing overt or subtle sexual harassment at your job, contact a sexual harassment attorney at VKV as soon as possible.
 We have extensive trial experience helping workers gain the knowledge, power and courage they need to fight back.

-What will a Sexual Harassment Lawyer do for you?
+What will a lawyer specializing in sexual harassment do for you?

-- Gathering records and investigating the specifics of your claim
+- Gather records and investigate the specifics of your claim

-- Investigating the company’s past history and policies
+- Investigate the company’s past history and policies

-- Determining the full financial value of your losses, including punitive damages
+- Determine the full financial value of your losses, including punitive damages

-- Negotiating a fair resolution for a settlement, or change in working environment
+- Negotiate a fair resolution for a settlement, or change in working environment

 Equal Employment Opportunity Commission (EEOC)